easy2use/gearbox-api-docs/endpoints/sites.md

 ## Update a site

-`PATCH /public/v1/sites/:id` updates the vehicle with the provided `:id`.
+`PATCH /public/v1/sites/:id` updates the site with the provided `:id`.

 Please note: